alipsa2000/alipsa2000/README.md

 ### Namaste

-I'm [Sivasis Tripathy](https://github.com/SivasisTripathy), a student of IIIT Bhubaneswar pursuing my B.Tech Degree.
-I do a lot of tinkering around digital devices and I'm a competitive coder, a part-time Front End Developer and a bot maker for Discord.
-And when I'm chilling, I play Minecraft. ⛏💎
+I'm [Alipsa Sahoo](https://github.com/alipsa2000), a student of IIIT Bhubaneswar pursuing my B.Tech Degree.
+I usually surf the Net  and I'm a Web Developer.
+And when I'm chilling, I listen music.

  ---